 Although Strand 4 is separated into hardware and software skills, this does not imply that an engineer working in, for example, a hardware specialism would only apply skills from the hardware sub-strand.
 No engineering role would rely solely on content from one of the sub-strands.

-The KSA framework is focused on technical roles, rather than leadership or management career pathways.
+The KSA framework is focused on technical roles, instead of leadership or management career pathways.
 This means it complements other frameworks.
 The KSA framework is adaptable.
 If new KSAs are identified that are not represented in the framework, they can be added in consultation with communities of engineers.
 This open process ensures that the language used to describe a KSA meets the needs of as many different engineering specialisms as possible.
 The outcome is a common language to describe KSAs across an organization, and broader industry.
 The process also ensures that education and training interventions (built on top of KSA frameworks) are developed and implemented quickly to meet emerging job market needs.

 The Framework has been published under an End User License Agreement which enables other organisations to use the Framework and create their own versions, subject to licensing terms.
 Driven by our Semiconductor Education Alliance, the Framework provides a foundation for developing a common understanding of the competencies required across the semiconductor sector.